jfroelich/rss-reader/src/title-filter/readme.md

 * **min_publisher_length** - minimum number of characters in publisher name, including spaces
 * **delims** - array of strings, delimiters (currently including spaces between the delimiter and other words)

+NOTE: currently the options are all or nothing, the defaults are not supplied per option, just to the entire options object

 ## Other notes

 * This is intended to be a standalone JavaScript module with no dependencies.
-The idea is modeled after a microservice architecture.
+The idea is modeled after a micro-service architecture.
 This extreme decoupling makes it easy to change so long as the API's warranties are continually supported.
 * This uses a typical optional options object instead of several parameters, along with some defaults.
 This is intentional.
 It is a typical pattern.
 It is used in other programs and used throughout this set of modules.

 ## Todos

 * input is a DOM string, think more about entities
-* implement tests
+* still not happy with name, maybe filter_publisher and filter-publisher? is article title implied?
+* per option defaults to allow for only changing certain props